KarolDuracz/SVG-Mind-Tree/README.md

      -d "{ \"name\": \"new name and location test\",\"x\": 200,\"y\": 100}"
 ```

-- update ( edit ) description field to change the playback direction for a node ID 13 to 17
+- update ( edit ) description field to change playback direction for a node ID 13 to 17

 ```
 curl -X PUT http://localhost:5000/api/nodes/13 ^